-Kim Kardashian Ruled Met Gala In Body-Hugging Versace: Her Weight Loss Secrets
+Kim Kardashian Ruled Met Gala In Body-Hugging Versace: Her Weight-Loss Secrets

 Kardashian won widespread praise from fashionistas everywhere for her ethereal, goddess-like appearance.
 From her lustrous long ponytail to her colored contact lenses to her impeccable makeup (smokey eye/nude lip), Kim earned raves from head to toe.

-Many on social media said the Keeping Up With the Kardashians star easily topped this year’s best-dressed list.
+Many on social media said the Keeping Up with the Kardashians star easily topped this year’s best-dressed list.
 While Kim is a self-professed fashion fanatic, her hyper-sexualized outfits aren’t always so flattering.

 While Kardashian looks fantastic now, it’s hard to believe that she gained 70 pounds during both her pregnancies, in 2013 and 2015.